joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-errors/responding-to-error-events-and-status.md

   The flash.events.ErrorEvent class contains the properties and methods for managing errors related to networking and communication operations in a running application.
 The AsyncErrorEvent, IOErrorEvent, and SecurityErrorEvent classes extend the ErrorEvent class.
-If you’re using the debugger version of a Flash runtime, a dialog box informs you at run-time of any error events without listener functions that the player encounters.
+If you're using the debugger version of a Flash runtime, a dialog box informs you at run-time of any error events without listener functions that the player encounters.